ChatDeBlofeld/seafile-arm-docker/README.md

 # Seafile on ARM in 5 minutes

 A docker-compose based deployment intended to bring Seafile on any ARMv7/ARM64 board with little effort.
-MariaDB/SQLite and a reverse-proxy with automated TLS certificates renewal are included.
+A DBMS (MariaDB or MySQL) and a reverse-proxy with automated TLS certificates renewal are included.

 Don't want automated TLS certs?
 See the [*No SWAG* section](#optional-no-swag) below.